hilaryrichardson/richardsonlab.github.io/join/index.md

 ##### Undergraduate Students/Research Assistants
-If you are interested in volunteering or working as a research assistant, please email Hilary!
 The lab is currently working virtually, but there is a lot of exciting science that we can do even with these constraints.
 There are funding opportunities for undergraduate students interested in gaining research experience:
   * [Carnegie Trust Vacation Scholarships](https://www.carnegie-trust.org/award-schemes/vacation-scholarships/)
   * [Wellcome Biomedical Vacation Scholarships](https://wellcome.org/grant-funding/schemes/biomedical-vacation-scholarships)
   * [Nuffield Research Placements](https://www.nuffieldfoundation.org/students-teachers/nuffield-research-placements)